climdata/guideline/README.md

 ### General

+* RStudio with R markdown is needed for execution
 * language is english
 * use utf-8 encoding
 * number format is english (1.000) - use point, no comma!